-To make boating evolve at the pace of mobility
+To make boating evolve in line with the rhythm of mobility

 The idea of Temo's invention was born in the mind of Alexandre Seux, its creator, following a long experience of navigation.
-At the end of a round-the-world trip on a 6.50 m sailing boat, the business school graduate leaves for 3 years for a shipyard in Sri Lanka.
-In his experiences, he has found that the difficulties encountered by boaters on their dinghies are the same all over the world. " I've always seen boaters being annoyed with their tenders and outboard motors.
+At the end of a round-the-world voyage on a 6.50 m sailing boat, the business school graduate spent 3 years in Sri Lanka for a shipyard.
+In the course of his experiences, he noticed that the difficulties encountered by yachtsmen on their tenders are the same all over the world. " I've always seen boaters get annoyed with their tenders and outboard motors.
 When I came back to France, I saw scooters and electric bikes everywhere.
-The evolution of urban mobility is brilliant.
-Boating is 30 years late!
-So I've been thinking about an evolution. "explains Temo's founder.
+The evolution of urban mobility is great.
+Boating is 30 years behind!
+So I thought about an evolution. "explains Temo's founder.

-Alexandre Seux based himself on what he knew and had seen in Asia in particular to invent Temo. " The first prototype was a simple propeller at the end of a pole.
+Alexandre Seux used what he knew and had seen in Asia in particular to invent Temo. " The first prototype was a simple propeller at the end of a pole.
 For the 2nd version, I worked with a design office.
-We've gone through several iterations.
-In particular, there are pole balance and hydrodynamics issues for the propeller, because the thrust is not horizontal as on an outboard motorboat "says Alexandre Seux.
+We did several iterations.
+In particular, there are issues of balance of the pole and hydrodynamics for the propeller, because the thrust is not horizontal as on an outboard "says Alexandre Seux.

 Competing with traditional electric outboard motors

 The commercial launch of the Temo electric motorcycle is promising.
-Presented for the first time at the Mille Sabords 2019 boat show, it seduced 25 pre-order yachtsmen.
-These pre-sales, supplemented by a fund-raising campaign, made it possible to launch industrialization.
-The manufacturing will be Made In France.
-Temo has chosen Axandus, a company based in Carquefou, near Nantes, as its industrial partner. " The first 100 units are offered at 1000euros to launch the product.
+Presented for the first time at the 2019 Mille Sabords boat show, it has attracted 25 pre-order yachtsmen.
+These pre-sales, supplemented by a fund-raising campaign, enabled the industrialization process to be launched.
+Manufacturing will be Made In France.
+Temo has chosen Axandus, a company based in Carquefou, near Nantes, as its industrial partner. " The first 100 units are offered at 1000 euros to launch the product.
 The final price at 1450 euros makes it possible to be comparable with the small electric motors on the market.
-The objective is to carry out 70% of the work in BtoB through distribution networks and as an option in new construction sites.
+The objective is to carry out 70% of the work in BtoB through the distribution networks and as an option in nine at building sites.
 We keep 30% live to keep in touch with the user and the feedback "says Alexandre Seux.

 After several prizes in nautical innovation competitions in 2019, 2020 promises to be a pivotal year for Temo.